 High-stakes testing refers to exams or assessments that have significant consequences for the students, teachers, and schools involved.
 These tests are often used to make important decisions about students and schools, such as grade promotion, graduation, college admission, or funding.
-High-stakes tests are typically standardized tests that are given under strict conditions and closely monitored.
-The results of these tests can have long-term consequences for the students and schools involved, which is why they are considered high-stakes.

 What is high-stakes testing?